shabbyrobe/amiss/doc/helpers.rst

         var_dump($objects[0] == $indexed['a']); // will output true

     If you have more than one object with the same property value, ``indexBy`` will merrily overwrite an existing key.
-Pass ``Amiss::INDEX_DUPE_FAIL`` as the third parameter if you would prefer an exception on a duplicate key:
+Pass ``Amiss\Helper::INDEX_DUPE_FAIL`` as the third parameter if you would prefer an exception on a duplicate key:

     .. code-block:: php